 The upload kind is usually done with the

-Multipart formposts are also used in HTML forms on web sites; typically when there's a file upload involved.
+Multipart formposts are also used in HTML forms on websites; typically when there is a file upload involved.
 This type of upload is also an HTTP POST but it sends the data formatted according to some special rules, which is what the "multipart" name means.

 Since it sends the data formatted completely differently, you cannot select which type of POST to use at your own whim but it entirely depends on what the receiving server end expects and can handle.

 -F. See the detailed description in the HTTP multipart formposts chapter.

 HTTP PUT is the upload method that was designed to send a complete resource meant to be put as-is on the remote site or even replace an existing resource there.
 That said, this is also the least used upload method for HTTP on the web today and lots, if not most, web servers do not even have PUT enabled.